realworldocaml/book/en/08-imperative-programming.md

     end
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All method are unsychronized except the method `remove`, which mutates
+All method are unsychronized except the method `remove`, which mutates the
-the bucket.
-As a consequence, it means that hash operations that add
+bucket.
+As a consequence, it means that hash operations that add and remove
-and remove elements from the list can happen concurrently with
+elements from the list can happen concurrently with iteration.
+Again, this is
-iteration.
-Again, this is great from a performance perspective, but
-it means that iteration has non-sequential semantics.
-In particular,
+great from a performance perspective, but it means that iteration has
-whenever iteration enters a new bucket, subsequent concurrent
+non-sequential semantics.
+In particular, whenever iteration enters a new
-operations that add new elements or remove old ones have _no effect_
+bucket, subsequent concurrent operations that add new elements or remove old
-on the iteration.
-Iteration advances through that bucket as if it
+ones from that bucket have _no effect_ on the iteration.
+Iteration advances
-were unchanged.
+through that bucket as if it were unchanged.

 One advantage of this relaxed iteration semantics is peformance, since
 iteration is largely unsynchronized.
 Another advantage is that